-The Property Uplift Tax-Preventing Offshore Speculators Leaving Homes Empty
+The Property Uplift Recovery Tax

 The Liberal Democrats have proposed increasing income tax by 1 penny which would raise just £4.6 billion pounds annually.
 Unfortunately income taxes have the harmful side effect of reducing the incentive for productive work.
-There is a better
+There is a better alternative, which would raise nearly twice the amount: a new tax called the Property Uplift Recovery Tax.
+This would work as follows: if an owner of domestic property is not resident in the UK for tax purposes, an annual levy would be payable on any house price appreciation for that property.
 The tax would be paid by all that own housing in the UK and are either:

-- Foreign citizens not resident in the UK for tax purposes - British citizens who have non-domiciled tax status, or have been non-resident for over 15 years (the current time limit on voting rights), or

-• Corporate entities registered offshore.
+- Foreign citizens not resident in the UK for tax purposes, or - British citizens who have non-domiciled tax status, or have been non-resident for over 15 years (the current time limit on voting rights), or - Corporate entities registered offshore.

-ALTER calculates that the tax would raise about £8.5 billion pounds per year.
-UK housing stock is now worth £6.8 trillion (FTi, 17 Jan 2017).
+This tax would raise about £8.5 billion pounds per year, as follows.
+UK housing stock is now worth £6.8 trillion (FT^1 , 17 Jan 2017).
 A report by the Bow Group1 estimates £680bn (10%) of UK housing is foreign owned.
 Data from Nationwide2 indicates that annual real terms housing asset appreciation has been 3% since 1990.
 If the tax aims to recover 50% of this, the gross tax base is about £10bn per annum, but if offset against other taxes it would net £8.5bn.

-This tax has a compelling story which should resonate with the electorate.
-We are rightly proud to live in a country with a strong economy and respect for the rule of law.
+Taxes need a compelling story which resonates with the electorate, and this tax has one.
+We are rightly proud to live in a country with a strong economy, a stable government and respect for the rule of law.
 Housing in the UK is a safe haven for overseas investors who often leave properties empty: some residential developments in Britain have been likened to towers of safe-deposit boxes.
-The IPPR3 reports that there are 216,000 homes in England which have been empty for over six months.
-This is more houses than are built in the entire country during a year.
-Many owners are not taxed in Britain and do not fully contribute to our economy or society, but sit on housing needed by British workers and families while benefiting from rising UK house prices.
-Allowing this is irrational: any upside of rising UK housing prices should circulate around the UK economy to benefit the UK, not leak away offshore to overseas speculators.
+The IPPR3 reports that there are 216,000 homes in England which have been empty for over six months: more houses than are built in the entire country during a year.
+These investors are not taxed in Britain and do not fully contribute to our economy or society, but sit on housing needed by British workers and families.
+Any upside of rising UK housing prices should circulate around the UK economy to benefit the UK.
 Britain has no duty to allow its housing to function as a free safe deposit box service for non-taxpayers.
-The report by the Bow Group considers that pressure from foreign investors is a major factor in house price inflation and prices many UK residents out of the market.
+The report by the Bow Group considers that pressure from foreign investors is a major factor in house price inflation and prices UK residents out of the market.